 One of the most frightening parts of being arrested for DUI is being sent to jail.
-In most DUI arrests, the driver is held in jail for at least a little while.
+In most DUI arrests, they hold the driver in jail for at least a little while.
 How long this lasts, and what it takes to get out, depends on the details of your case.

 Note: This article is about being held in jail after your arrest – before you’ve had your trial.
-This is different than being convicted and sentenced to jail.
-You can learn about DUI sentences including jail time here.
+This differs from being convicted and sentenced to jail.
+You can learn about DUI sentences, including jail time here.

 Getting “Booked” for a DUI in Los Angeles

-In almost all DUI cases, once you are arrested you will be taken to a police station or Sheriff’s station for processing.
+In almost all DUI cases, once you are arrested, the police will take you to a police station or Sheriff’s station for processing.
 The only exception is if you were injured in a crash as part of the DUI.
-In that case you will be taken to a hospital instead.
+In that case, they will take you to a hospital instead.
 You will still have to face the legal process associated with DUI, but you will receive medical treatment first.

-Once at the station the police will likely carry out several steps:
+Once at the station, the police will carry out several steps:

 - Order you to take a chemical test (blood or breath for alcohol, blood or urine for suspected drug use).
 Refusing this test makes your case worse.

-- Take away your driver’s license, give you a temporary license, and advise you that your license will be suspended.
+- Take away your driver’s license, give you a temporary license, and advise you that the DMV will suspend your license under the administrative per se program.
 You have only 10 days to contest this.